• Home

 Exposing LLM bias

 The “trendslop” tendencies of LLMs are a result of biases they take on when the models are being trained, researchers noted.
-Because LLMs are trained on heaps of information from internet texts to social media to news, they tend to cling onto the positive or negative connotations attached to certain phrases or concepts, deeming “commoditization” as outdated and negative, and “augmentation” as progressive and positive.
+Because LLMs are trained on heaps of information from internet texts to social media to news, they tend to cling to the positive or negative connotations attached to certain phrases or concepts, deeming “commoditization” as outdated and negative, and “augmentation” as progressive and positive.

-In other words, when prompted to provide guidance on a tricky workplace scenario, AI isn’t analyzing the situation in question, it’s regurgitating key phrases based on how often it encountered while it was trained on data.
+In other words, when prompted to provide guidance on a tricky workplace scenario, AI isn’t analyzing the situation in question, it’s regurgitating key phrases based on how often it encountered them while being trained on data.
 In the case of ChatGPT, the study noted, the bot sometimes rejected providing a binary choice, instead recommending both solutions.
 Research published in Nature last year found AI sycophancy isn’t just unproductive, it can be harmful to science, confirming the biases of those prompting it instead of presenting users with data supported from scientific literature or other reliable, more impartial sources.

 The “trendslop” researchers did not completely eschew the use of LLMs in navigating tricky workplace situations.
-They suggested models could still be helpful in generating alternative solutions or identifying blind plots in certain scenarios.
+They suggested models could still be helpful in generating alternative solutions or identifying blind spots in certain scenarios.
 If you’re aware of AI’s biases toward concepts like augmentation or long-term strategizing, you can challenge those biases to reveal more insightful guidance, according to the study.

 “Leadership is ultimately about making hard choices in conditions of uncertainty and taking responsibility for them,” the researchers said.
 “AI cannot and should not be a substitute.”